Open-Speech-EkStep/open-speech-ekstep.github.io/docs/asr_streaming_service.md

     ```

 8. This will keep the streaming grpc server up and running in port `50051` as mentioned in the above docker command.

-9. Download nodejs.
+### Streaming proxy service setup

-10. Clone the proxy service from github:
+1. Clone the proxy service from github:

     ```git
     git clone https://github.com/Open-Speech-EkStep/speech-recognition-open-api-proxy.git
     ```

-11. Run `cd speech-recognition-open-api-proxy`.
+2. Run `cd speech-recognition-open-api-proxy`.
-12. Install the project dependencies: `npm i`.
+3. Install the project dependencies: `npm i`.
-13. Configure the `language_map.json` file so that it points to the grpc server which is hosted in port `50051` in the above steps.
+4. Configure the `language_map.json` file (in `project-root-folder` eg: /users/node/speech-recognition-open-api-proxy/language_map.json), so that it points to the grpc server which is hosted in port `50051` in the above steps.
 For example:

     ```json